Bathroom Safety Equipment

 These convenient devices are designed specifically for wheelchair-bound users.
 A shower bay is essentially a portable shower that can be assembled in any space large enough to contain it.
 It does require being hooked up to a standard faucet.
 They are made of plastic, and the walls usually stand at chest height to contain the water spray.
 Most kits take around ten minutes to set up or take down and do not require any tools to slot everything together.

-There is an entrance for rolling in the wheelchair.
-They are safer than a traditional shower because everything is within easy reach, and there is no need to stand or stretch.
-This significantly lowers the risk of falling or injuring oneself while showering.
+There is an entrance for rolling in the wheelchair, significantly lowering the risk of falling or injuring oneself while showering.
+This is an excellent way to adapt your home for someone with special needs, especially for those with cerebral palsy or muscular dystrophy.
+They are safer than a traditional showers because everything is within easy reach, and there is no need to stand or stretch.

 Shower bays feature portable shower heads, water drains, and easy to access and manipulate temperature controls.
 They are most useful for people in wheelchairs but are also an excellent alternative for those who can only stand a brief time or require a caregiver's assistance to shower.
 This portable stall is straightforward to use and comes with no-slip flooring for added safety.